The Ligo-Ligo cross correlation for the detection of relic scalar gravitational waves: A review of the frequency-dependent response function

 and

-where $T_{1}$ and $T_{2}$ are the photon propagation times for the forward and return trip correspondingly.
-According to the new definitions, the displacement of one test mass is compared with the displacement of the other at a later time to allow a finite delay for the light propagation \cite{key-13,key-25}.
-The propagation times $T_{1}$ and $T_{2}$ in eqs. (\ref{eq: corretto spostamento B.S. e M.}) and (\ref{eq: corretto spostamento B.S. e M. 2}) can be replaced with the nominal value $T$ because the test mass displacements are already first order in $\Phi$ \cite{key-13}.
-Thus, the total change in the distance between the beam splitter and the mirror, in one round-trip of the photon, is
+where $T_{1}$ and $T_{2}$ are the photon propagation times for the forward and return trip correspondingly. $t$ is the time at which the photon completes its travel down the arm \cite{key-19}.
+Thus, in (21), $t$ is the time that the photon strikes the mirror \cite{key-19}.
+In (22), $t$ is the time that the photon strikes the beam splitter \cite{key-19}.
+According to the new definitions, the displacement of one test mass is compared with the displacement of the other at a later time in order to allow a finite delay for the light propagation \cite{key-10}.
+The propagation times $T_{1}$ and $T_{2}$ in eqs. (\ref{eq: corretto spostamento B.S. e M.}) and (\ref{eq: corretto spostamento B.S. e M. 2}) can be replaced with the nominal value $T$ because the test mass displacements are already first order in $\Phi$ \cite{key-10}.
+The total change in the distance between the beam splitter and the mirror, in one round-trip of the photon, is

-and in terms of the amplitude of the SGW:
+and in terms of the amplitude of the SGW

-The change in distance (\ref{eq: variazione distanza propria 2}) leads to changes in the round-trip time for photons propagating between the beam-splitter and the mirror:
+In eqs.
+(23) and (24) $t$ is the time that the photon strikes the beam splitter \cite{key-19}.
+The change in distance (\ref{eq: variazione distanza propria 2}) leads to changes in the round-trip time for photons propagating between the beam-splitter and the mirror